-My program of research focuses on the reproductive health transitions (e.g., pregnancy and postpartum adjustment) of marginalized women, including physical women with disabilities and sexual minority women.
+My program of research focuses on the reproductive and mental health and health care experiences of marginalized women, notably physical women with disabilities and sexual minority women.

 My doctoral research explores how women with physical disabilities experience the transition to motherhood, with an emphasis on care experiences and embodiment.